openmarmot/twe/README.md

 - 'f' to fire weapon (if you have one)
 - 'g' throw grenade (if you have one)
 - 't' launch panzerfaust (if you have one)
+- 'b' to bandage wound if you are bleeding
 - '[' zoom out
 - ']' zoom in